- Jul 7

 Consider on-site factors that might impact your decision, from therapy and treatment options to specialties, how long you’ll be expected to stay in the program, where the facility is located and what amenities they offer.
 You’ll also want to consider the cost of the program and whether it’s covered by your insurance.

-You will also want to make sure that your chosen facility is licensed and accredited and has been open for an appropriate length of time.
+You will also want to make sure that your chosen facility is licensed, has been accredited by the Joint Commission, and has been open for an appropriate length of time.
 They should also offer an evidence-based clinical program and comprehensive continuous care to ensure that you have all the support you need throughout your inpatient program and during your recovery outside of the facility.

 What Can I Expect During My Stay?

-As part of your Residential Treatment at Gateway, you will receive 24-hour support to encourage you to participate in recovery without the distractions of daily life.
+As part of your Residential Treatment at Gateway Foundation, you will receive 24-hour support to encourage you to participate in recovery without the distractions of daily life.
 Residential Addiction Treatment Centers at Gateway include:

 - Individual, family, and group counseling